zk-org/zk-nvim/README.md

       --   rawContent, wordCount, tags, metadata, created, modified, checksum -- See https://zk-org.github.io/zk/tips/editors-integration.html#zk-list

+      -- How to apply the formatter
+      override = true,
+      -- true  : Completely replace bufferline's `name_formatter` using the
+      --         formatter function defined below.
+      -- false : Do not replace it automatically.
+You must configure bufferline's --         `name_formatter` yourself, which allows more flexibility.
+      --         (e.g. combining zk's formatter logic with your own custom rules.)

-      -- buffer name formatter
+      ---buffer name formatter
+      ---@param note table
+      ---@return string?
-      -- Only the fields set by `select` option above are available. formatter = function(note)
+      formatter = function(note)
         return note.title or note.filenameStem or note.id or nil
       end,
+      -- Only the fields set by `select` option above are available.
     },
   },
   ...